What Are the 3 Major Credit Reporting Agencies?

 Credit bureaus often have business relationships with the same banks, credit card issuers, and even other businesses that you might have accounts with, but they're separate entities.
 Your account history will appear on one or all of your credit reports from these agencies because of their connections, but credit agencies don't share your account information with each other.
 Credit freezes and fraud alerts are exceptions to this rule.

-You can purchase additional credit reports directly from any of the CRAs at any time if you want to check where you stand more than once a year.
-Even though they're separate entities, two of the major agencies—Equifax and Experian—offer credit reports which include some information from the three major credit reporting agencies in a single document.
+Additional credit reports can be purchased directly from any of the CRAs at any time if you want to check where you stand more than once a year.
+Although they're separate entities, Equifax and Experian offer credit reports that include some information from the three major CRAs in a single document.

 You might want to contact a credit agency directly to dispute inaccurate information you've found in your report.
-CBS reported in 2013 that approximately 40 million consumers found errors on their reports, and about 20 million of these people felt that the mistakes were pretty serious.
-It's a good idea to contact the lender or company who submitted the inaccurate information as well.
+Around 26% of consumers have errors on their reports, and around half of them felt that the mistakes were pretty serious.
+It's a good idea to contact the credit bureau and the lender or company who submitted the inaccurate information.
 Do it in writing and keep copies of all correspondence.
 Below is the contact information for each bureau:

 Fraud Alerts and Security Freezes